-The Company has a 20% operated interest in Block 3B/4B offshore South Africa.
-This block is on trend with Venus and Graff oil discoveries (the Company has no interest in Graff) in the Orange Basin.
-The application to extend the Block 3B/4B license and to move into the first extension period of 2 years was approved on October 27, 2022.
+The Company has filed an application to extend Block 3B/4B license and to move into the first extension period.
 The Company is also continuing its technical studies on Block 3B/4B with the aim of maturing exploration prospects for possible future drilling.
-The Company and JV Partners are working together to collectively farmout up to 55% gross WI in Block 3B/4B.
+The Company and JV Partners are working together to collectively farmout up to 50% gross WI in Block 3B/4B.